 About Willy lly

+As an author, Willy has conducted trans-themed writing workshops for children, teenagers, and adults.
+As the editor/publisher of Hapa Papa Press, Willy has published books on memoir and cultural traditions.
 Willy has documented the API queer women’s and trans movements in the San Francisco Chronicle, Asian Week, San Francisco Bay Times, the Advocate, Huffington Post, and other periodicals, and has published a number of LGBTQ and transgender best practices articles.
-Recent publications include a global perspective on transgender cultural competency in the inaugural edition of Transgender Studies Quarterly, and contributions in Trans Bodies, Trans Selves and Manning Up: Transsexual Men on Finding Brotherhood, Family, and Themselves.
+Some of his publications include a global perspective on transgender cultural competency in the inaugural edition of Transgender Studies Quarterly, and contributions to Trans Bodies, Trans Selves and Manning Up: Transsexual Men on Finding Brotherhood, Family, and Themselves.
 His essay on social and policy change as an outcome of participatory action research in marginalized communities can be found in the Lambda Literary Award finalist Transgender Rights.
 Willy's San Francisco Chronicle article on the sociopolitical intersections between his parents' interracial marriage and his same sex marriage was widely acclaimed.

 Willy has performed spoken word at numerous venues from UC Berkeley to Vassar College, in the film "Against a Trans Narrative," and at the Mixed Remixed Festival in Los Angeles.
 The Lambda Literary Review has described his writing as “highly evocative.”

 Download Willy's CV:

 View Willy's powerful acceptance speech for the 2014 Claire Skiffington Vanguard Award.